cpataltmetrik/Groot/README.md

 ## **Why should I use WDIO over Selenium?**

 * WDIO in-built timeout configuration removes the Explicit timeout and Implicit timeout.
-* Supported for multiple platform and multiple browser execution.
+* Supported for multiple platforms and multiple browser execution.
 * You choose how to interact with browser - using webdriver or DevTools protocol.
 * Easy project setup.
 * Flexible configuration.